Context files

 2. **The Pipeline** — scope → spec → build → verify → proof.
 Managed through `ana work`, `ana artifact`, `ana verify`, `ana pr`.
 Where ongoing development happens with mechanical verification.
 Builds happen in git worktrees for isolation.

 3. **Proof Intelligence** — quality trajectory, active findings, staleness detection, finding-to-rule promotion.
 Managed through `ana proof` subcommands and the Learn agent.
-Where quality compounds across pipeline cycles.
+Where quality compounds across cycles.

 4. **Ana Docs** — the documentation site at `anatomia.dev/docs`.
 Concepts, guides, reference pages for agents/skills/CLI/context, and the Proof Explorer (live proof chain data rendered as navigable pages).
 Content lives in `website/content/docs/` (MDX) and dynamic reference pages in `website/app/docs/reference/`.
 The website reads CLI templates and context files at build time to generate reference documentation.
 Ana Docs is also an authoritative reference for agents — if an agent needs deeper understanding of a concept (contracts, findings, the proof chain, how verification works), the relevant docs page at `website/content/docs/concepts/` or `website/content/docs/guides/` is the canonical explanation.